HIDDEN CANYON PUMP STATION EXPANSION PROJECT

-Our contractor for this project is Tamang Electric, Inc. The Contractor is expected to start construction in March 2012 and the project is expected to be completed by April 2013.
+Our contractor for this project is Tamang Electric, Inc. The Contractor started construction in March 2012 and the project is expected to be completed by June 2013.

 Public Utilities worked with our consultant to develop a design that is both operationally functional and architecturally pleasing.
-The rendering at the left shows refurbished pump station building, and the one at the right shows proposed new generator building.
+The rendering at the left shows a view of the refurbished pump station building from the street.

 The project will increase water supply capacities in east Anaheim, increase system reliability, and beautify the pump station site.